duxcore/eventra/README.md

 ```
 <br />

-> This package uses [discordjs/collection](https://github.com/discordjs/collection) as the internal storage controller and is distrobuted with each copy of this library.
+> This package uses [discordjs/collection](https://github.com/discordjs/collection) as the internal storage controller and is distributed with each copy of this library.